determined-ai/determined/docs/setup-cluster/setup-clients.rst

  Setting Up Clients
 ####################

-You can set up clients for interacting with the Determined Master through the Determined CLI.
-Follow these instructions to set up clients.
+Setting up clients for interacting with the Determined master through the CLI provides users with efficient access for task execution without having to go through the WebUI.

+Follow these step-by-step instructions to set up clients.

 **************************************************
  Step 1 - Set ``DET_MASTER`` Environment Variable